Crossbell-Box/Crossbell-Contracts/docs/interfaces/IWeb3Entry.md

 Set linkModule for an address.

 _Operators can't setLinkModule4Address, because this linkModule is for
-     addresses and is irrelevan to characters._
+     addresses and is irrelevant to characters._

 ### mintNote